 3. Cumbres & Toltec Scenic Railroad

-The San Juan Mountains are an extremely rugged and picturesque range in western Colorado, considered by many to have some of the best, most varied scenery anywhere in the world.
+The San Juan Mountains are an extremely rugged and picturesque range in western Colorado, and include some of the most unexplored territory in the continental U.S. The San Juans are also considered by many to have some of the best, most varied scenery anywhere in the world.
 Spanning the continental divide, the San Juans haves numerous jagged volcanic summits, 13 of which rise to over 14,000 feet, as well as many lakes, waterfalls and streams.
 Today, you can make the same journey the first miners and settlers did aboard the Cumbres & Toltec Scenic Railroad.
 It’s a fantastic way to capture the beauty, majesty and mystery of the Southern Rocky Mountains, and it’s lots of fun!
 The train departs from either Chama, New Mexico, or Antonito, Colorado.

 4. Earth, Wind and Flyers: The Albuquerque International Balloon Festival

 Every year during the first week of October, the skies over New Mexico, bloom with color as the balloons from the Albuquerque International Balloon Festival take to the air.
 Nothing rivals the grander of these gentle giants as they ascend into the deep blue desert skies or fill the night sky with glowing, illuminated shapes.
 The event began in 1972 with just 13 balloons that launched from a mall parking lot.
 Today, during the Balloon Fiesta, nearly 700 balloons launch from the 365-acre balloon park and pilots come to join the fiesta from all over the world.